Nongfsq/Nongfsq/README.md

     AI -. accelerates .-> Ops
 ```

-The public repositories are selected artifacts from a broader private engineering practice.
-The deeper work lives in integrated systems with public UX, dedicated admin operations, typed API boundaries, role-governed security, privacy-aware analytics, deployment discipline, and internal tooling designed to keep a serious product organization moving.

 ## Current Work

 The current flagship work is a company-grade private product platform with geospatial discovery, canonical archives, profile and social systems, admin operations, reputation governance, hosted commerce, media workflows, and deployment discipline.